Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 Then:

 1. Open Aspire Dashboard (auto-launches in browser)
-2. Navigate to EventApi Swagger UI (URL shown in terminal)
+2. Navigate to EventApi Scalar UI (URL shown in terminal)
 3. Create users → Register to events → View distributed traces in Aspire Dashboard!

 ## Why This Project?